-The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards (IFRS) and the requirements of the Papua New Guinea Companies Act 1997.
+The financial statements of the Company and Group have been prepared in accordance with International Financial Reporting Standards (IFRS) and the requirements of the Papua New Guinea Companies Act 1997.

-The consolidated financial statements as at and for the year ended 31 December 2022 were authorized for issue by the Board of Directors on 30 March 2023.
+The financial statements of the Company and Group as at and for the year ended 31 December 2023 were authorised for issue by the Board of Directors on 28 March 2024.

-The consolidated financial statements have been prepared on a historical cost basis, except for the revaluation of certain financial instruments at fair value.
+The financial statements of the Company and Group have been prepared on a historical cost basis, except for the revaluation of certain financial instruments at fair value.
 Cost is based on the fair values of the consideration given in exchange for assets.